lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Byte strings which do not correspond to CBOR encoding of integers are encoded as normal CBOR byte strings.
 For example, h'A5' is represented by 0x41A5; h'4711' is represented by 0x424711.

 One way to view this representation of byte strings is as a transport encoding.
 A byte string which parses as a CBOR int is just copied directly into the message, a byte string which doesn't parse as a CBOR int is encoded as a CBOR bstr during transport.

+### Use of Connection Identifiers with OSCORE {#ci-oscore}

+For OSCORE, the choice of connection identifier results in the endpoint selecting its Recipient ID, see Section 3.1 of {{RFC8613}}, for which certain uniqueness requirements apply, see Section 3.3 of {{RFC8613}}.
+Therefore, the Initiator and the Responder MUST NOT select connection identifiers such that it results in same OSCORE Recipient ID.
+Since the connection identifier is a byte string, it is converted to an OSCORE Recipient ID equal to the byte string.

+For example, a C_I equal to 0xFF is converted to a (typically client) Responder ID equal to 0xFF; a C_R equal to 0x21 is converted to a (typically server) Responder ID equal to 0x21.
+Note that the representation of connection identifiers as CBOR byte strings or CBOR ints in EDHOC messages as described in {{bstr-repr}} has no impact on this mapping.

 ## Transport {#transport}